suchimitha/just-the-docs/docs/CustomerOperations/CustomerOperations.md

 # Contact Operations

-CSS utility classes come in handy when you to want to override default styles to create additional whitespace (margins/padding), correct unexpected shifts in font size or weight, add color, or hide (or show) something at a specific screen size.
+The following is required to create or update a contact

 | Field  | Type                          |
 |:----------|:-------------------------------------|